semasuka/Income-classification/README.md

 ```

-├── datasets
-│   ├── GDP.csv                     <- the data used to feature engineering/enriched the original data.
-│   ├── test.csv                    <- the test data.
-│   ├── train.csv                   <- the train data.
-│
-│
 ├── assets
 │   ├── confusion_matrix.png        <- confusion matrix image used in the README.
 │   ├── gif_streamlit.gif           <- gif file used in the README.